iamvery/iamvery.github.com/_posts/2013-11-16-tmux-pairing-anywhere-on-your-box.markdown

 ### tmate.io

-I was just turned on to this service. [http://tmate.io](http://tmate.io) is an interesting take on terminal pairing.
+I was recently turned on to this service. [http://tmate.io](http://tmate.io) is an interesting take on terminal pairing.
 It's a fork of tmux proper that does the heavy lifting of setting up and securing the connection between you and your pair.
-Check it out, it may be just what you need, but do take the time to [understand the tradeoffs](https://github.com/nviennot/tmate/issues/21).
+Check it out, it may be exactly what you need, but do take the time to [understand the tradeoffs](https://github.com/nviennot/tmate/issues/21).

 ## Bonus Round: My trickery